I do know pysanky is a 600 year old art, but I really knew nothing else about it until we learned this one night with friends.

 Materials:

 Eggs - no really!
-The eggs were drained and filled with plaster of paris to make them more resilient for us first-timers.
+The eggs were drained and filled with plaster of Paris to make them more resilient for us first-timers.
 Traditional dyes, kitskas and wax were provided.

 Technique: